SC protection for BJP leaders facing criminal cases in Bengal

 Appearing for Vijayvargia, Advocate Prashant Kumar submitted that the cases against him were for minor offences that and were foisted only to prevent him from visiting the state where assembly polls are due next year.

-Senior Advocate Mukul Rohatgi who appeared for Arjun Singh, said the cases were filed after he left the Trinamool Congress and joined BJP.
+Senior Advocate Mukul Rohatgi who appeared for Arjun Singh, said the cases were filed after he left the TMC and joined BJP.

 The bench also took up a plea by West Bengal BJP leader Kabir Shankar Bose, who alleged that he was assaulted and attacked while travelling in Bengal.